markv58/PiCamMonitor/README.md

 On the first page select Wait for Network.
 Select Interfaces tab and check SSH and VNC enable.
 Select Performance tab and change the GPU memory to 256.
 Click OK then YES to reboot.

 Set a static ip address.
 Depending on your system there are various way to achieve this.
-On the Pi itself, open the terminal window and enter 'sudo nano /etc/dhcpcd.conf' , hit enter and scroll to the bottom.
+On the Pi itself, open the terminal window and enter

+    sudo nano /etc/dhcpcd.conf

+hit enter and scroll to the bottom.

 Enter (editing the ip numbers to match your network configuration, eth0=wired, wlan0=wireless):